derrickaw/Campus_Evacuation/README.md

 - Change the car size (vary it to make it from small to big in order to resemble all motorcycles or small cars for the small size and trucks or SUVs for the big size) and compare the times for both the scenarios with the baseline model.

 #####NOTE: Some of these scenarios will neglect the simplifications and assumptions made for the baseline model.

+### How to Run Code:
+- The basic format if you are running from a command line prompt is "python evalSim.py world2.csv ['police', 'noWest', 'random'] ['0.01'-'1.00'] ['capacity','path',or 'both']".
+- If running in say pycharm, set edit configuration to "world2.csv ['police', 'noWest', 'random'] ['0.01'-'1.00'] ['capacity','path',or 'both']".